 We are writing about your request that we waive the collection of your Social Security

 overpayment.
-Based on the facts we have, we cannot waive the collection of your overpayment
+Based on the facts we have, we will waive the collection of part of your

 For us to waive the collection of your overpayment, two things have to be true.

 It was not your fault that you got too much Social Security money.

 Paying us back would mean you cannot pay your bills for food, clothing, housing, medical

 care, or other necessary expenses, or it would be unfair for some other reason.

 Based on the facts we have, you do not meet both of these rules.
 The following will